realJema/React-Playground/README.md

 React’s components can have mutable data inside this.state. state is limited to the component where it is defined and props can only be passed from parent to child, thats why we need frameworks like **redux**, to permit communication in the reverse direction and across children components

+ a component’s internal state is kept to minimum because every time the state changes, the component is rendered again.

 ##### Events
 Touch and Mouse Events
 ----------------------------------------------------------